Our beagle use to eat grass and every time he did, he would vomit.

 Leroy likes to eat clumps of grass but Leroy thinks he needs to eat something every time that he goes outside.

-In the winter he eats snow, in the spring and fall he eats mud and in summer he eat clumps of grass.
+During winter he eats snow, in the spring and fall he eats mud and in summer he eats clumps of grass.

 He’s never vomited after eating the grass, or the mud or the snow.

 Years ago it was believed that when dogs ate grass it was a sign that they weren’t feeling well.